AmbiqAI/neuralSPOT/docs/optimizing_using_neuralspot.md

 The tradeoff between UART and ITM isn't straightforward: enabling UART will use slightly more power than enabling ITM *without* connecting to the ITM interface (e.g. via `make view`), but connecting to the ITM will use much more power (authors note: when we're only doing occasional debug via printf, we'll use ITM and leave it disconnected except as needed).

 Once an interface has been chosen, printing is via neuralSPOT's low power printf, `ns_lp_printf()`, which behaves just like a normal printf except it enables needed peripherals only when needed - it is meant to be used in conjunction with `ns_deep_sleep()`, described above.

+### Performance Profiling Utilities
+These are utilities that help measure:
+- CPU performance (ARM DTM counters such as cycle count, CPI count, etc.)
+- Cache performance
+- TFLM per-layer metrics (including the above)

+The first two are documenented (here)[../neuralspot/ns-utils/README.md], and the TFLM profiler is documented (here)[../neuralspot/ns-harness/README.md].

 ### Power Measurement Helpers